saitejavanamala/Portfolio/Microsoft Advanced Excel/readme.md

 I have used Excel for an immense amount of time in the last six to seven years:
 In school, at work and also while taking more than 20 courses on Linkedin.

+##### Data Management, Data Modeling:
 I can play with various Data Management features such as Sorting, Filtering, Splitting into Multiple Columns, Removing Duplicates, Data Validation and Flash Fill.
 I can create and manipulate pivot tables, grouping by date, by other factors, insert slicers, and also work with pivot charts.

-I can use IF functions, VLOOKUP, INDEX and Match, COUNT IF I can use Conditional Formatting rules.
-I can create and run macros.
 I can use Data Analysis features such as Goal Seek, using Solver, Scenario Manager.
 I have a good understanding of Business Modeling tools such as Realtionships, Power Query.

+##### Advanced Formulas and Functions:
+Viewing, Auditing, Referencing, Debugging Formulas to

+##### Formatting:
+I can use Conditional Formatting rules.

+##### Macros
+I can create and run macros.

-#### Advanced Formulas and Functions:
+##### Advanced Formulas and Functions:
 1. **Displaying and Higlighting Formulas**
 View Formulas using Ctrl + ~, Find and Select drop down, Show Formulas in Formulas tab in ribbon.
 2. View Constants by Find and Select > Go to Special > Check Constants > Select only numbers